jliu678/AI-x-Bio-Hackathon-Evolved-Boston-2025/readme.md

 ## 🚀 Try Our Live Multimodal Agentic EHR Co-Pilot
 **Please visit our live web application to experience the Multimodal Agentic EHR Co-Pilot in action: [Try Our Live EHR Co-Pilot](https://doccopilot-jggvbb9h.manus.space)**

 > Note: All functionalities have been tested and are fully usable.
 However, please bear with occasional website instability until we secure further funding to deploy it on paid cloud services.
+And refreshing the page will most likely overcome the instability issue.

 ## 📑 Table of Contents